Exadra37/elixir-docker-stack/docs/how-to/use.md

-I have asked previously if you noticed something different in your work-flow for when you need to run `ecto.create` after creating a new app, and if you have not figured it out yet, is that with the **Elixir Docker Dev Stack** you don't have to manually start or ensure that you have a database up and running, because this is done automatically for you.
+I have asked previously if you noticed something different in your work-flow for when you need to run `ecto.create` after creating a new app, and if you have not figured it out yet, is that with the **Elixir Docker Stack** you don't have to manually start or ensure that you have a database up and running, because this is done automatically for you.